mdn/content/files/en-us/mdn/writing_guidelines/howto/creating_moving_deleting/index.md

 ---
 {{MDNSidebar}}

-This article describes how to create, move, or delete a page.
+This article describes how to create, move, delete, or edit a page.
 In all these instances, it's a good idea to check our guidelines for [What we write](/en_US/docs/MDN/Writing_guidelines/What_we_write) to confirm if any of these actions should be taken and discuss it with the [MDN Web Docs team](https://github.com/mdn/mdn-community/discussions) before proceeding.

 ## Creating pages